 In Music, our philosophy is clear.
 We learn by listening, watching and… DOING!
 Music is a universal language, and at Outwood Academy Shafton we truly understand this.
 As an art form music represents a common bond between all people from all backgrounds and cultures.
 It allows us to communicate beyond our natural boundaries, through age ranges and across the divide of history.
 For these reasons the music department is deeply committed to inspiring young people musically.
 Learning music improves teamwork, communication and builds self-esteem.
 It enables young minds to explore their own emotions and interpret those of others, which in turn fosters more sophisticated, empathetic minds – minds which are expanded and often more capable as a result of learning an instrument.

 We offer a broad and diverse curriculum throughout KS3 and KS4, with extended learning outside school hours.
 Lessons are very much practical based and offer many opportunities for students to access a variety of different instruments.
 Students develop their musical appreciation, listening, performance, improvisation and composition skills throughout KS3, including regular singing and rhythm based activities.
-Students also now have access to music technology.
 There are also five practice rooms, and two classrooms which students can access.

 The Music course at Key Stage 3 provides students with the necessary skills and knowledge to access the BTEC Music course in Key Stage 4.